UQ-RCC/hpc-docs/conda-environment.md

 `source $EBROOTANACONDA3/etc/profile.d/conda.sh`<br>
 or<br>
 `source $EBROOTMINICONDA3/etc/profile.d/conda.sh`<br>

-to set this up independent of the version of the module.
+to set this up independent of the version of the Anaconda3 or Miniconda3.

 Now your shell is ready to create a conda environment.